Find out about private fishing tutorage when staying at Undercastle Cottage [click here]

 Fishing from Undercastle Cottage

-Those first few bubbles, a tweak of the rod, nibbles on the bait…then whoosh!
-The battle begins.
+Those first few bubbles, a tweak of the rod, then WHOOSH!
+The battle is on.

 The habitat along the Hampshire Avon can, it has to be said, be tough to fish from.
 A stay at Undercastle Cottage with its manicured riverbank lawns and 1100 m of private fishing on platforms and use of a rowboat offer guests all the thrills of being outdoors in the wild without another soul in sight.
 Yet when the time comes, fishing guests can relax in the comfort of knowing that luxury, a well-equipped kitchen and sun terrace or cosy log fire are within a few minutes’ walk.